JL337/DeployAppPowerShell/README.md

 Enter the code that was displayed into your browser link, then choose your Microsoft account to be associated with Microsoft Azure Cross-platform Command Line Interface.
 Close the browser window after completed.

-Check on your console that you have linked your Azure account successfully, a JSON file should verify this.
+Check on your console that you have linked your account successfully.

-Next login to your Azure account from PowerShell using:
+Login to your Azure account from PowerShell:

     Login-AzureRmAccount